nshafer/django-hashid-field/README.rst

     >>> Author.objects.get(pk='N8VNa8z')
     <Author: Author object>

-Settings
+Global Settings
 --------

 HASHID_FIELD_SALT
 ~~~~~~~~~~~~~~~~~

-You can optionally set a global Salt to be used by all HashFields and HashidAutoFields in your project, or set the salt
+You can optionally set a global Salt to be used by all HashFields and HashidAutoFields in your project.
-on each individual field.
-Please note that changing this value will cause all HashidFields to change their values, and
+Please note that changing this value will cause all HashidFields to change their values, and any previously published
-any previously published IDs will become invalid.
+IDs will become invalid.
+Can be overridden by the field definition.

 :Type:    string
 :Default: ""